operator-framework/operator-sdk/doc/cli/operator-sdk_test_local.md

       --namespace string              If non-empty, single namespace to run tests in --namespaced-manifest string    Path to manifest for per-test, namespaced resources (e.g. RBAC and Operator manifest) --no-setup                      Disable test resource creation
+      --skip-cleanup-error            If set as true, the cleanup function responsible to remove all artifacts will be skipped if an error is faced.
       --up-local                      Enable running operator locally with go run instead of as an image in the cluster
 ```